 Once my friends and I finished cleaning up that mess, I set out to track down and recover the missing pages.
-By my count there are still six pages unaccounted for and some of them are here, in the former home of Mad Hector Jones — now an inmate at Byrne Penitentiary and Detention Center, a maximum security prison for superhumans.
+By my count there are still six pages unaccounted for, and some of them are here in the former home of Mad Hector Jones — now an inmate at Byrne Penitentiary and Detention Center, a maximum security prison for superhumans.
 He got off easy; Hector missed the big ritual, which involved a generous — if involuntary — blood sacrifice by Black Betty and her cronies.

 Bear in mind, I can’t simply break and enter and ransack the place.
 Mad Hector’s elderly mother might take issue with that and call the police.
 Besides, I’m not so desperate that I’m up for terrorizing an old woman.

 By happenstance, I’m wearing my Men in Black suit, complete with the necktie, so I’m set up for a fairly simple con game.
-Throw my hair up in a bun, put on some sunglasses, affect an authoritative take-no-crap tone, conjure up a fake badge to flash, and I could barge in, toss the place, grab my pages, and get gone before the old woman has a chance to even think about calling 911.
+Throw my hair up in a bun, put on some sunglasses, affect an authoritative take-no-crap tone, conjure up a fake badge to flash, and I could barge in, toss the place, grab my pages, and get gone before Mama Jones has a chance to even think about calling 911.

 This is first-hand experience speaking; my own apartment is a magical minefield.

 Option three is the safest bet, and I could make it look like a complete accident or an act of God.
 Gas lines explode all the time.
 Ever heard of a straight-line wind?
-It’s a sudden and violent burst of wind as powerful as a tornado, and something like that could flatten this charming little two-story with no problem.
+It’s a sudden and violent burst of wind as powerful as a tornado, and something like that could flatten the Jones home with no problem.
 Best of all, no one could ever connect it to me.